New parents do everything they can to keep their babies healthy. But sometimes, a baby who seems perfectly fine passes away for no clear reason.

 When this happens to an infant under the age of 1, doctors refer to it as sudden infant death syndrome, or SIDS.
 Because it often happens when a baby is asleep, you might also hear it called crib death or cot death.

-The fact that it’s so hard to predict makes SIDS the leading cause of death for babies under 12 months old in the U.S. It claims about 1,600 infants every year.
+The fact that it’s so hard to predict makes SIDS the leading cause of death for babies younger than 12 months in the U.S. It claims about 1,600 infants every year.

 What Causes SIDS?